nstevens1040/Create-CookieCollectionFromJson/README.md

-# Import cookies into PowerShell and start making authenticated http requests
+# Import cookies into Windows PowerShell and start making authenticated http requests
-Creates a **System.Net.CookieCollection** object in Windows PowerShell using the Json exported from the [EditThisCookie](https://www.editthiscookie.com) browser extension
+This script creates a **System.Net.CookieCollection** object in **Windows PowerShell** using the json exported from the [EditThisCookie](https://www.editthiscookie.com) browser extension.
-(*This will not work in PowerShell Core because the script uses .NET Framework libraries*).
+(*This will not work in PowerShell Core because the script uses .NET Framework libraries*)

 # EditThisCookie
 To get started, install the [EditThisCookie](https://www.editthiscookie.com) browser extension (currently available for **Chrome** and **Opera**).